 Shelf-Life & Storage

-Store your vegan corn chowder in a sealed container in the fridge for up to 4 days.
+Store your vegan corn chowder in an airtight container in the fridge for up to 4 days or in the freezer for up to 2 months.

 Frequently Asked Questions